 Instead, stimuli in the environment—the air temperature or the angle of the sun—trigger the animal’s behavior automatically without conscious thought.

-However, a few other animals, including chimpanzees, are able to think and plan a very brief time into the future.
-For example, chimps might pick up a rock or stick that they will need in a few moments—but we don’t see them planning what they will do next week or next year.
-And that’s because they can’t imagine themselves in the distant future in their own minds.
+However, a few other animals, including chimpanzees, can think and plan a very brief time into the future.
+For example, chimps might pick up a rock or stick that they will need in a few moments—but we don’t see them planning what they will do next week or next year because they can’t imagine themselves in the distant future in their own minds.

 This feature of the human mind is important because much of what people do each day is in the service of their long-term goals.
 Many of the things that you will do today you do because you think that they will have consequences for you sometime in the future.

-If you didn’t have the ability to be self-aware and to think consciously about yourself, you couldn’t think ahead.
+If you didn’t have the capacity for self-awareness and to think consciously about yourself, you couldn’t think ahead.

-Self-awareness also allows people to think about who they are and what they are like, and to evaluate themselves, and it even allows them to change their own behavior if they don’t like something about themselves.
-Again, other animals can’t do that.
+Self-awareness also allows people to think about who they are and what they are like, and to evaluate themselves, and it even allows them to change their behavior if they don’t like something about themselves.
+Other animals can’t do that.

 Apes and Self-Awareness

-When you see your reflection in a mirror, you know that the person in the reflection is you.
-Most other animals don’t.
+When you see your reflection in a mirror, you know that the person in the reflection is you, whereas most other animals don’t.
 Most animals react to their own reflection by either just ignoring it or responding as if the reflection is another animal.

-However, great apes—such as chimpanzees, gorillas, and orangutans—seem to know that the reflection is them.
-So, they can use mirrors to look inside their mouths, pick their teeth, groom, or look at their backsides, much like people do.
+However, great apes—such as chimpanzees, gorillas, and orangutans—recognize the reflection is themselves.
+They can use mirrors to look inside their mouths, pick their teeth, groom, or look at their backsides, much like people do.

 To demonstrate conclusively that chimpanzees can recognize themselves in mirrors, studies have been conducted in which researchers anesthetized a chimpanzee, and while it was asleep, researchers put an odorless red dye on the chimp’s face where it couldn’t see it—above the brow and on the top of the ears.
 Then, after the chimp woke up, the researchers put a mirror in its cage.